kacheri001/king/README.md

 # Instruction
-This is a demo for  begginners!
+This is a demo for  begginners.